Touch (Little Mix song): Composition and critical reception

 "Touch" is a dance-pop and tropical house song.
-The song has been described a "club anthem" by several critics.
+The song has been described as a "club anthem" by several critics.
 Lewis Corner from Digital Spy gave the song a positive review, describing it as "more than ready for the dancefloor with dancehall vibes, bouncy beats and an infectious chorus that's enough to take over the whole of your body."

 Zoe Briggs from OK! magazine commented: "Sending social media into a total meltdown with the music release, Little Mix fans are happy to see The X Factor winners doing what they do best.
 However, after being labelled as one of their sexiest music videos yet, Perrie Edwards has continued to cause controversy with her fashion choices."
 Glamour praised the video: "Perrie, Jesy, Leigh Anne and Jade can all be seen showing off some pretty excellent dance moves as they are joined with a load of hot banking dancers.
 It's a tough job, eh girls?"

 The song was ranked as one of the most underrated pop songs of 2016 by Billboard.

 In 2021, "Touch" was named by BuzzFeed as a gay anthem.

-Attitude named the song #2 on their list of 32 greatest Little Mix singles of all time stating "‘Touch is a club staple as well as a genuine all round crowd pleaser.
-Everything from MNEK’s sublime production, to the sensual verses, as well as the euphoric “golden” middle 8, makes listening to 'Touch' a truly religious experience."
+Attitude named the song number two on their list of 32 greatest Little Mix singles of all time stating "‘Touch is a club staple as well as a genuine all round crowd pleaser.
+Everything from MNEK's sublime production, to the sensual verses, as well as the euphoric “golden” middle 8, makes listening to 'Touch' a truly religious experience."